 They are also called base stations and are the entry points to the network for subscribers.
-Theoretically a BTS can serve a cell of 35 km radius however this is decreased by interference, reflection- and shadowing effects.
-Also this is the theoretical limit for a cell on the 900 MHz band.
-A 1800 MHz cell has a lower coverage since the signal falloff is greater due to the shorter wavelength.
+Theoretically, a BTS can serve a cell of 35 km radius, however, this is decreased by interference, reflection- and shadowing effects.
+This is the theoretical limit for a cell on the 900 MHz band.
+A cell on the 1800 MHz band has a lower coverage since the signal falloff is greater due to the shorter wavelength.
 The limiting factor here are the number of subscribers itself.
-A single station can only serve a limited number of users which yields a radius as low as 100 m for a single BTS in urban housing areas [24] with high population density.
-On the countryside where population is less dense the constraining factor can also be transmission power of the ME.
-Therefore cells with a radius of above 15 km are seldom seen.
+A single station can only serve a limited number of users which yields a radius as low as 100 m for a single BTS in urban housing areas [23] with high population density.
+On the countryside where population is less dense, the constraining factor can be the transmission power of the ME.
+Therefore, cells with a radius of above 15 km are seldom seen.

 BTSs and their corresponding cells can have different configurations depending on load or morph structure of the surroundings.
 In a standard configuration every base station has its own CID, it is a one to one mapping of cells to BTS.
-This is a cost effective way of providing service to a rural or sparse settled area since only one BTS is used to cover a large area.
-For urban, densely settled areas the sectorised configuration has become the de facto standard.
-The main idea is to not have a $360^{\circ}$ coverage for a base station handling a cell but rather split the cell in multiple sectors, each with its own BTS covering $120^{\circ}$ for example.
-This way the amount of subscribers in the cell will be divided over three BTS instead of one in a standard configuration.
+This is a cost effective way of providing service to a rural or sparse settled area, since only one BTS is used to cover a large area.
+For urban densely settled areas, the sectorised configuration has become the de facto standard.
+The main idea is to not have a $360^{\circ}$ coverage for a base station handling a cell but rather split the cell into multiple sectors, each with its own BTS covering $120^{\circ}$ for example.
+This way the amount of subscribers in the cell will be divided over three BTSs instead of one.